a20351766/udo.1.4.0/docs/source/write_first_app.rst

 If you have run through this tutorial before, use the following commands to kill any stale or active containers.
-Note, this will take down **all** of your containers whether they're Fabric related or not.
+Note, this will take down **all** of your containers whether they're UDO related or not.

 .. code:: bash